ChubieMirembe/RTG/Week_3/lab_book.md

 2. Wireframe cylinder
 ![](images/ex3_wireframes.png)

+**Reflection:**
 At first my understanding was I had to create individual layers for the cylinder and place them on top of each other, but upon further exploration I found out that I just needed one triangle strip which would wrap around back to the starting index.
 The next breakthrough was realising I can just repeat the same process for the top and bottom faces of the cylinder.
 All I now needed was a center vertex for both the top and bottom faces, and connect them to the respective ring of vertices.
+Upon further reflection, it appears, that I may have missed something, thats why the "RESTART_INDEX" wasn't working, because that RESTART_INDEX function is built in when primitiveRestartEnable is set to True.

 **Question:**
 I saw you call the "RESTART INDEX" without enabling it in the lecture and and you mentioned you wanted us to use this in our function,